-Section 4.05 A Program Committee consisting of a chair, a vice chair, the chair of the Research and Awards Committee, and at least three additional members.
+Section 4.05 A Program Committee consisting of a chair, a co-chair, a vice chair, the chair of the Research and Awards Committee, and at least three additional members.
 This committee shall be responsible for the planning and execution of the scientific program at the annual meeting.
-The chair, vice chair, and members of the committee shall serve for terms of one year.
+The members of the committee shall serve for terms of three years.

-Section 4.06 An Education Committee consisting of a chair, the Vice President, and at least six additional members.
+Section 4.06 An Education Committee consisting of a chair and at least six additional members.
 This committee shall be responsible for development of educational programs in cardiac imaging.

-Section 4.07 A Cardiovascular Imaging Liaison Committee consisting of the President-elect, who shall serve as chair, the Vice President, and at least three other members.
+Section 4.07 A Cardiovascular Imaging Liaison Committee consisting of at least three members.
 This committee shall act as liaison with the leadership of other medical societies.